Leniency Designs: An Operator's Manual: Standard Errors

-Leniency designs with multiple decision-makers raise subtle inference problems.
-To see why, we start with a benchmark: suppose we knew the relative leniency $\tilde{\ell}_i$, and hence could compute the infeasible estimator $\hat{\beta}^*$ in \cref{eq:beta_leniency}.
+Leniency designs with multiple decision-makers can also raise subtle standard error issues.
+To see why, we start with a benchmark: suppose we knew the relative leniency $\tilde{\ell}_i$, and hence could compute the infeasible estimator $\hat{\beta}^*$.
 With \emph{iid} data, the correct standard errors are given by the square root of $\sum_i\hat{\varepsilon}_i^2 \tilde{\ell}_i^2/(\sum_i \tilde{\ell}_i^2)^2$, where $\hat{\varepsilon}_i$ is the residual from projecting $y_i-x_i\hat{\beta}^*$ on the covariates.
-Since the covariances in the numerator and denominator of \cref{eq:beta_leniency} are approximately normally distributed by the central limit theorem, the delta method tells us their ratio is also approximately normal with this standard error.
+Since the covariances in the numerator and denominator of $\hat\beta^*$ are approximately normally distributed by the central limit theorem, their ratio is also approximately normal with this standard error.
+This follows by the delta method, a classic result in asymptotic statistics.
 Standard software packages compute heteroskedasticity-robust standard errors for 2SLS using the feasible version of this formula, plugging in $\hat{\ell}_{i}$ for $\tilde{\ell}_i$ and the 2SLS estimate for $\hat{\beta}^*$.
-These standard errors are correct when treatment effects are homogeneous and many-weak instrument bias is negligible.
+These standard errors are correct when treatment effects are homogeneous and the many instrument 2SLS bias is negligible.
 Under these conditions, 2SLS is as efficient as the infeasible estimator $\hat\beta^*$.

-Unfortunately, with many instruments, the same issue that causes bias in the 2SLS estimator also causes its standard errors to be small relative to the infeasible estimator.
-Recall that overfitting inflates the denominator in \cref{eq:beta_leniency} from $\sum_i\tilde{\ell}_i^2$ to $\sum_i\tilde{\ell}_i^2+K\operatorname{var}(\nu_i)$ under homoskedasticity.
-Since the same denominator appears in the standard error formula, overfitting shrinks standard errors too.
+Unfortunately, with many instruments, the same issue that causes bias in the 2SLS estimator also causes its standard errors to be misleadingly small.
+Recall from our discussion of bias-corrected 2SLS that when 2SLS plugs in $\hat{\ell}_{i}$ for $\tilde{\ell}_i$ in the formula for $\hat{\beta}^*$, it inflates the expectation of the denominator from $\frac{1}{n}\sum_i\tilde{\ell}_i^2$ to $\frac{1}{n}\sum_i\tilde{\ell}_i^2+K\operatorname{var}(\nu_i)/n$ under homoskedasticity.
+Since the same denominator appears in the standard error formula (up to the scaling by $n$), overfitting shrinks standard errors too.
 Thus, 2SLS mimics not only the ordinary least squares estimate, but also its precision.
-As \textcite{bound1995problems} emphasize, this can mask the weak instrument problem: researchers see tight standard errors around an estimate close to ordinary least squares and may wrongly conclude the causal effect is precisely estimated with minimal selection bias.
+As \textcite{bound1995problems} emphasize, this can mask the weak instrument problem: researchers may see tight standard errors around an estimate like that of ordinary least squares and wrongly think the causal effect is precisely estimated with minimal bias.